-Purple hull cowpea contracts in 2004 may still be available through TOPCO. for turnrow delivery or also in Olton (see above phone info).
-According to Curt Johnston, yields are about 2/3 of that black-eyed peas.
+Purple hull cowpea contracts in 2005 may still be available through TOPCO. for turnrow delivery or also in Olton (see above phone info).
+According to Curt Johnston, yields are about 2/3 those of black-eyed peas.
 Also, Peas, Inc. may have purple hull contracts available.

 Other seed vegetable peas and beans: There is a myriad of limited-acreage vegetable type contract crops that may need only 10, 20, or 40 acres of production, some of these to produce planting seed.
+For example, Selcor has a contract available for garbanzo beans (chickpeas).
 Call the above contractors, especially C.T.
 Smith/Peas, Inc. (delivery in Tulia) for further information.

 Green beans are contracted in the Parmer-Bailey-Castro County area by Steve Brown of Allen Canning out of Arkansas (800.234.2553).
 He reports that the crop should be planted May 20 to July 25, needs 60 days to harvest, preferably up to 15" of irrigation, and the crop cannot be planted after failed cotton where Temik was used.
 These green beans are not suitable for caliche ground.
-Current prices are in the \$125/ton range, with five-year average yields near 4.5 tons/acre.
-Input costs are substantial with seed alone running about \$110/A. Allen does harvesting and hauling, and preference is given to previous growers.
+Prices in 2004 were in the \$125/ton range, with five-year average yields near 4.5 tons/acre.
+Input costs are substantial with seed alone running about \$110/A. No 2005 prices were available before distribution of this guide.
+Allen does harvesting and hauling, and preference is given to previous growers.
 Doug Dillon, 505.763.2134 (mobile), Farwell, TX, serves as a field consultant for Allen Canning growers.